-Captain D’s is a U.S.-based chain of fast casual restaurants specializing in seafood.
+Captain D’s is a U.S.-based chain of fast-casual restaurants specializing in seafood.
 Since it was founded in 1969, the company has been committed to great food and a superior customer experience.

 Ann Sizemore, SPHR, Vice President of Human Resources for Captain D’s, understands that the customer experience starts first with providing a best-in-class employee experience.
 In a historically tight labor market and with increasing competition from other chains, she pushed for a more creative solution to recruiting and retaining staff.

-After thorough evaluation of multiple options, Ann and her team decided to test a daily pay benefit at a number of locations — in particular the Panama City store that faced fierce recruiting competition in the wake of Hurricane Michael — to see if they could bolster employee engagement and retention.
+After a thorough evaluation of multiple options, Ann and her team decided to test a daily pay benefit at a number of locations — in particular, the Panama City store that faced fierce recruiting competition in the wake of Hurricane Michael — to see if they could bolster employee engagement and retention.

 Reducing Employee Turnover